vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

 docker-compose exec --user $(id -u):$(id -g) app /bin/bash
 ```

 That takes you to the terminal within the container.
-Then you'll have a chance to set up secrets.
+Then you'll have a chance to set up credentials.

 Client secret is the value from the Auth0 Application you just created (*BookShelf* in this case).
 You can find this and the other properties in the same _Settings_ tab where you added the callback URL.